Lee Goldberg (meteorologist): Career

 Goldberg began his career in broadcast meteorology as a private weather forecaster, where he reported for utilities and ski areas.
 He also worked as a weather agent in Canada and the United States at the same time.

 He earned his B.S. in meteorology at Cornell University in 1994.
 At this time, he interned at WCVB-TV and WHDH-TV, both in Boston.
 He began his career at WTVH-TV in Syracuse, New York, starting just in time to cover the infamous Blizzard of 1993, which heavily impacted central New York.
 He was hired full-time after graduating from college.
 He remained there for two years, long enough to report on the winter of 1995-1996 that buried Syracuse in more than 15 feet of snow.

 On July 23, 1996, Goldberg appeared on Good Morning America, as a substitute for Sam Champion, whom Goldberg replaced at WABC-TV in 2006.
 Since September 28, 1996, he has appeared in the local broadcasts, formerly as the station's weekend forecaster.

 Personal life

 Lee was born to a Jewish family and resides in Somers, New York with his wife Jessica and their two children, Emily (born 2000) and Ethan (born 2002).
+He graduated from Canton High School, in Canton, Massachusetts, in 1990.